doivglser/mindevenviro-fanciful/README.md

 * shi3lD.sh

-Workaround to change the user-agent while changing the Mac - addresses.
+Workaround to change the user-agent while changing the MAC - addresses.

 * sCRYPtUPdater.sh